'Word Dancing, Creative Writing and Storytelling Workshop Retreat

 We invite you to come prepared with a piece of your own prose/ poetry or perhaps a traditional folk tale.
 Further details will be emailed to you nearer the course date.

 During this residential course, in the beautiful, tranquil setting of the Otaki Bush, you will be able to fully immerse yourself in the course offerings and any tasks set by Shonaleigh without distractions.
 You will also have plenty of space for your own reflections and 'processing' of any insights.
 This is a treat for your creative soul – a chance to delve into the art and magic of storytelling.
 The cost will be inclusive of accommodation, meals and the fee for the workshop itself.

 If you have any questions about the course please contact us firstname.lastname@example.org

 The Story Collective are proud to be working with the International School of Storytelling and In the Belly of the Whale School of Storytelling to bring you this workshop.

-Above: The enchanting Riverslea Retreat, set in the beautiful Otaki bush on the Kapiti Coat, Aotearoa.
+Above: The enchanting Riverslea Retreat, set in the beautiful Otaki Bush on the Kapiti Coast, Aotearoa.

 What others have said about Shonaleigh…

 "What makes Shonaleigh's workshops so special is that you don’t need to be a storyteller to learn from her – artists, authors, singers, doctors and more have taken part in Shonaleigh’s courses and learned ideas and ways of thinking that benefit their chosen field."